Les Mynard

 Leslie Mynard (19 December 1925 – 25 July 2008) was an English footballer who appeared in the Football League for Wolverhampton Wanderers, Derby County and Scunthorpe United.

-Mynard joined Wolverhampton Wanderers in 1945, from non-league side Bewdley.
+Mynard joined Wolverhampton Wanderers in 1945 from non-league side Bewdley.
 He made his debut on 7 February 1948 in a 2–1 win over Huddersfield, the first of three consecutive starts for the winger.
-However, these proved his only taste of first team action at Molineux and he moved to Derby County in May 1949.
+However, these proved his only taste of first-team action at Molineux, and he moved to Derby County in May 1949.

-He found playing time equally scare at his new club though and made just 14 appearances in three years.
+He found playing time equally scarce at his new club, though, and made just 14 appearances in three years.
 He moved to Third Division Scunthorpe and Lindsey United for the 1952-53 season before dropping into the non-league.
 He finished his playing career with spells at Worcester City, Halesowen Town, Bromsgrove Rovers and Kidderminster Harriers, respectively.

 He died on 25 July 2008, aged 82.